ItsDebis/AtliQ-Data-Analytics-Internship/Week-2/README.md

 - A star schema connecting a single dimension table to two fact tables is an effective pattern for benchmark versus actual comparisons.
 - SQL debugging requires careful attention to syntax rules: keyword ordering such as `WHERE` before `GROUP BY`, correct use of aliases, matching quote styles, and closing all open parentheses and `CASE` statements with the `END` keyword.
 - Power Query pivot and merge operations can fully automate the production of structured city-level summary reports that would otherwise require manual effort each week.
-- Separating DAX measures into a dedicated measures table keeps the Power BI model organized and easier to maintain as the number of calculations grows.
+- Separating DAX measures into a dedicated measures table keeps the Power BI model organised and easier to maintain as the number of calculations grows.
+- Business impact analysis of a technology rollout must evaluate both unit-level metrics (ARPU) and volume metrics (TAU, churn) together — a positive unit metric can mask a deteriorating volume position.
+- City-level segmentation is essential in multi-market analyses; national averages often conceal significant regional variation that drives strategic decision-making.

 ---

-*Deepak Biswas - Week 2 Internship Report*
+*Deepak Biswas — Week 2 Internship Report*